 - 1 cup carrots sliced into bite-sized pieces

 - 2 bell peppers sliced into bite-sized pieces

 - Green onions thinly sliced, optional

-- In a small saucepan over medium heat combine coconut aminos (or soy sauce), water, vinegar, sugar, honey, garlic and ginger.
+In a small saucepan over medium heat combine soy sauce, water, vinegar, sugar, honey, garlic and ginger.
 Cook for 2-3 minutes.

-- Push veggies to the side and add shrimp.
-Cook for 2-3 minutes, or until shrimp are almost cooked through.
+Push veggies to the side and add shrimp.
+Cook for 1-2 minutes per side, or until shrimp are almost cooked through.

-*If you are Paleo, use coconut liquid aminos, either apple cider vinegar or leave it out completely.
+- If you are Paleo, use coconut liquid aminos and either apple cider vinegar or leave it out completely.
 (If you're on a more strict, autoimmune protocol Paleo diet, swap out the snap peas for broccoli.)

 Want more recipes like this Teriyaki Shrimp Stir Fry with Vegetables?